Parents scramble to keep up as TikTok videos take hold with teens

 The social network became the most downloaded on Apple's App Store in the first half of this year according to market analysis firm Sensor Tower, beating titans like Facebook, Instagram and Snapchat.

-The site, owned by China's ByteDance, boasted 500 million users as at June following its purchase last year of Musical.ly, which greatly expanded its reach in the US.
+The site, owned by China's ByteDance, boasted 500 million users as at June following its purchase last year of Musical.ly, which greatly expanded its reach in the United States.

 Analysts say it filled the void left by Vine, which introduced countless numbers of teens to the creative possibilities of ultrashort videos but failed to find a sustainable business model.